HTTPArchive/almanac.httparchive.org/src/content/en/2022/markup.md

 ### Document size

-HTML payload and document size are a staple in this series, however—we've looked at this information since 2019.
+HTML payload and document size are a staple in this series—we've looked at this information since 2019.
 But the trend is clear, and while it follows a common theme that other chapters will confirm, too, it's not a great one:

 {{ figure_markup(
   image="html-document-transfer-size.png",